President, Toyota de Mexico

 Mike Bafan is president of Toyota de Mexico responsible for manufacturing, corporate shared services and government affairs.
 In his role, he oversees production at Toyota Motor Manufacturing de Baja California (TMMBC) which builds Tacoma trucks; and in November 2015, he was appointed president of Toyota Motor Manufacturing de Guanajuato (TMMGT).
 TMMGT’s start of production is scheduled for late 2019 to build Tacoma.

 Bafan joined Toyota in May of 2006 as general manager of production engineering at Toyota Motor Engineering & Manufacturing, Inc. (TEMA) to lead the engineering and production process activities on the West Coast.

 Prior to joining Toyota, Bafan worked 22 years at General Motors.
-Two of those years were as coordinator at the New United Motor Manufacturing Inc (NUMMI), Toyota’s former joint venture with GM in Fremont, Calif.
+Two of those years at the New United Motor Manufacturing Inc. (NUMMI), Toyota’s former joint venture with GM in Fremont, Calif.

 Bafan has held several management and leadership positions in production, manufacturing engineering and production control.
 He began his career at GM’s Saginaw steering gear division as a production supervisor.
-He later assumed increasing levels of responsibilities in manufacturing engineering and production control in several different factories in Europe and in the U.S including an assignment at NUMMI.
+He later assumed increasing levels of responsibilities in manufacturing engineering and production control in several different factories in Europe and in the U.S.

-After holding a position of superintendent in manufacturing engineering, Bafan was promoted to an executive leadership role to develop GM’s latest general assembly Green Field plant using TPS/GMS principles.
+In 2000, he was assigned an executive leadership role to develop GM’s latest assembly Green Field plant using TPS/GMS principles.